telprotocol/telprotocol/README.md

 The core data is stored in the chain as NFT and is under the full control of the user.

 2.
+Telephone Layber: Built on LayerZero, Users can set blacklist

+3.
 UA, which is a client that users can use to communicate with other users.
 UA is usually implemented on multiple platforms, mobile, PC, and Web.
 UA is divided into two categories, one is to support deep login (need to import the Ethernet account way of login) , the other is to support light login (use password, direct login) .
 Deep login fully controls light login.
-The implementation of UA needs to satisfy SIP protocol .

-3.
+4.
-The node is mainly responsible for the establishment of signaling channel. the node will load the block chain data automatically, and the data interaction of the node supports part of SIP protocol.
+The node is mainly responsible for the establishment of signaling channel.

 # How Telprotocol is implemented？

 Telprotocol is a layer of point-to-point communication network built on a user's core data.
-The data interaction between the UA and Node satisfies the Sip protocol.
+The data interaction between the UA and Node satisfies the Sip Protocol.

 The user's core data is the basis of telprotocol, UA loads the user's core data, the user needs signature verification.